rwjack/2paco/README.md

 * `mainDir` : Directory where secrets, log and python script should be stored.
 * `secretsDir` : Directory where secrets are stored.
-* `PASSPHRASE` : Same one you used to encrypt the 2FA tokens.
 * `logFile` : Directory and name of the log file.
 * `listenPort` : Port on which netcat should listen.
 * `rotationTime` : Ammount of seconds in which your 2FA codes rotate (Default is 30s).